Updated: 3 days ago

 Always keep a local copy of your own writings, and create them digitally.
 When they are digital, they are searchable, easy to share and edit, and you can back them up for security.

 Not all sources are equal in value or purpose.
-You should follow more than just raw news sources like Reuters, CNN, Fox News, or the New York Times.
+You should follow more than just raw news sources like Reuters.
 Add some collegiate journals, think tanks, government sources, and trusted public figures to your News Aggregator.
+Avoid the commercial punditry networks like CNN, Fox News, MSNBC, and even the major networks and papers.
+They skillfully employ more or less obvious propaganda techniques.
+For instance, CNN employs wildly blatant propaganda techniques while the NYT employs subtle ones like selective reporting, half-truths, and framing.
 Be open minded to new sources and test them out.
 You never know what value you might find.
 The feeds listed at the end of this post will get you started.

 Memory Enhancement & Happy Discovering!